ampproject/amphtml/.github/ISSUE_TEMPLATE/intent-to-implement--i2i-.md

 ## Technical Reviews
 <!--
 This sections links to the relevant reviews that the launch of this change is gated on.
+These documents should highlight the important considerations that you are taking in each of these spheres.
+For e.g in an Internationalization Review you should discuss the need to translate all strings that are being used by the component.
-If one of these reviews is not needed, please state the reasoning here instead.
+If one of these reviews is not needed, please state the reasoning here.
 If linking to documents please make sure that they are accessible by anyone.
+//TODO: (nainar) Link to example reviews.
 -->
 - Accessibility review
 - Security review